 Glassdoor Outpaces CareerBuilder in U.S. Traffic - To give some perspective on how big Glassdoor actually is at this point - according to ComScore traffic reports, it's now one of the top 4 largest job sites in the US.
 Not only that, it's the fastest growing among the big 5 career sites (LinkedIn, Indeed, CareerBuilder, and Monster).
 If you were ignoring it until it was a bigger deal, that ship has sailed.

 Finally, remember that many job-seekers will take Glassdoor reviews with a grain of salt.
-Some people go so far as to say Glassdoor doesn't matter (I don't agree with them).
-But the numbers can lie - the star rating is a pretty bad indicator of a company's overall quality.
-The content is still important, and can be very useful for job-seekers - they might use the complaints to ask some probing, smart questions about your company that you might be unprepared for.
-This is actually the biggest risk factor in the entire hiring process - top performers will probe to see if your reviews are true, or just unsubstantiated bashing by a disgruntled former employees.
+The content is still important, and can be very useful for job-seekers - they might use the complaints to ask some probing, smart questions about your organization that you might be unprepared for.